fcambus/ansiweather/README.md

 ### Display symbols

 Toggle Unicode symbols display.
-Value can be either `true` (requires an Unicode capable display) or `false`.
+Value can be either `true` (requires a Unicode capable display) or `false`.

 	symbols:true